 - rapid heart rate (tachycardia)

-This medication contains an inhibitor of type-2 5-alpha reductase, which limits testosterone’s conversion to dihydrotestosterone (DHT).
+This medication contains an inhibitor of an enzyme called type-2 5-alpha reductase.
+Blocking this enzyme limits testosterone’s conversion to dihydrotestosterone (DHT).
 Decreasing DHT can boost hair growth in men.
 You must take this medication daily to maintain benefits.

 Finasteride is not approved for use in women, and women should avoid touching crushed or broken finasteride tablets.
 This drug may cause significant side effects in men, including: